Skip to main content

 'darkeco crate type

-Dark eco crates are the usual crate that damage you, they don't need anything specific more than the crate-type set to 'darkeco to work.
+Dark eco crates are the crates that damage you, they don't need anything specific other than the crate-type set to 'darkeco to work.

-The cluster of 8 dark eco crates you can see in zoomer levels are actually a different actor which needs to be included in the level's ".gd" so it'll be explored in the "advanced actors" part of this guide.
+The cluster of 8 dark eco crates you can see in zoomer levels are actually a different actor which needs to be included in the level's .gd, so that'll be explored in the "Advanced Actors" part of this guide.

 You can also technically put anything inside like any other crate.
 I'd advise against doing so as players are taught to try to avoid these as much as possible.
 Unless you want to play with this very thing in itself and torture the players…

-The " int32" is simply tere to set what type of value you'll be using here.
-You need integers here which is what this sets it to.
+The int32 defines the type of the value your key will be using here.
+You need an integer here which is what this sets it to.

 The first number sets the type of collectable that'll spawn from breaking that crate.
 Here's the values that you can set this for and what they'll spawn: